oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

 ## Task 7: Simulation Mode

-One thing you might be thinking is: *I do not think I know enough about who uses my application or where they connect from to implement Oracle Database Vault*.
+One thing that might be going through your head is: *I do not think I know enough about who uses my application, or where they connect from, to implement Oracle Database Vault*.

-To help you identify who is using your application data, and where they connect from, you can implement your realms and command rules in a *simulation mode* before you move to enforcement mode.
+This is why Oracle Database Vault implemented **simulation mode**.
+Simulation mode will help you identify who is using your application data, and where they connect from.
+You can implement a realm or command rule in *simulation mode* before you move to enforcement mode.

 Oracle Database Vault simulation mode allows you to simulate the enforcement of realms and command rules.
 Simulation mode is helpful to let you test your command rules and realms to verify you have identified all of the users who should be authorized to a realm or verify your command rule has accurate logic in the rule(s) in the rule set.

 1. First, query the simulation log to show that it has no current values